Obtain, manage and document consents

 More than just GDPR: Consent & Privacy goes global!

-As a company operating in the EU, your first thought is probably the GDPR regulation but far from it - everywhere in the world, the issue of privacy and data protection of personal data is increasingly moving into focus.
+As a company operating in the EU, your first thought is probably the GDPR regulation, but it does not stop there - everywhere in the world, the issue of privacy and data protection of personal data is moving increasingly into focus.

 Often the consent of your users is already part of the contract: more and more vendors support the IAB Consent Framework, which means that they only play ads that meet the requirements of the framework.
-If no valid consent string is transferred the advertising medium will not be delivered.
-That means: Without Consent, no Ad Performance.
+If no valid consent string is transferred, the advertising medium will not be delivered.
+What this means for you: No Consent, no Ad Performance.
 And without ad performance, reduced advertising revenue.

 Data protection and privacy-compliant collection of user consent will play an increasingly important role in the future.
 Consent becomes the new currency in online marketing.
 Therefore, implement your Consent Management quickly, thoughtfully and user-friendly and make privacy your competitive advantage.
 The Usercentrics CMP supports you!

 According to the GDPR, there are also threats of penalties of up to 20 million euros or 4% of your worldwide annual turnover.
 Website operators who do not seek permission from their visitors face multiple legal threats.
 There are threats of warnings from various stakeholders, e.g. the competition law UWG in Germany (law against unfair competition) which is applicable to data protection offenses.